-The SLG team attended the Craft Brewers Conference (CBC) and Brew Expo for what turned out to be yet another successful year!
+The Hillebrand team attended the Craft Brewers Conference (CBC) and Brew Expo for what turned out to be yet another successful year!
 (The thirteenth successful year to be exact.)
-This year’s conference, held at the Walter E. Washington Convention Center in Washington, D.C., was particularly exciting as SLG announced its brand new look.
+This year’s conference, held at the Walter E. Washington Convention Center in Washington, D.C., was particularly exciting as Hillebrand announced its brand new look.
 This included new logos, a new interactive website, and a new trade show booth that did not go unnoticed.

 The jet-lag has officially worn off, and as the team begins to settle into their post-CBC hustle, we wanted to put together a recap of the top five trends and takeaways observed at this year’s conference.

 The international craft brewing scene was well represented in 2017 when compared to previous years.
 We noticed an increased number of brewers from Australia, South America, Asia, and Europe.
 It’s great to see that they consider the Craft Brewers Conference as a valuable resource for their business.

 The makeup of attendees was much different than previous years.
 Distributors represented a lower percentage of attendees this year, as did large craft brewers.
 Smaller, midsize, and regional size brewers seemed to make up the majority of expo attendees.
 With an increased number of events and seminars taking place, it may be that the more established stakeholders in the craft industry opted to skip the tradeshow floor in lieu of soaking up the industry trends and knowledge offered in the breakout sessions.